Easy3D 2.6.1

 Use cameraCoordinatesOf() and worldCoordinatesOf() to convert to and from the Camera frame() coordinate system. projectedCoordinatesOf() and unprojectedCoordinatesOf() will convert from screen to 3D coordinates. convertClickToLine() is very useful for analytical object selection.

-A Camera can also be used outside of a viewer or even without OpenGL for its coordinate system conversion capabilities.
+A Camera can also be used outside a viewer or even without OpenGL for its coordinate system conversion capabilities.
 Note however that some of them explicitly rely on the presence of a Z-buffer.

 To use the camera, you need to do the following: